How to relieve teething discomfort

-Teething gels massaged into the gums with a clean finger can provide fast-acting and targeted relief.
-Look for ones that are sugar-free and colour-free such as Bonjela Teething Gel and make sure you check the dosage instructions and expiry date.
-Click here for more information about Bonjela Teething Gel
+Teething gels, such as Bonjela, can be massaged into the gums with a clean finger to provide fast-acting and pain relief.
+Be sure to check the dosage instructions and expiry date.

-A medicine designed especially for babies, such as Nurofen for Children Baby, can be used for babies who are three months (over 5kg) or more to help relieve the pain associated with teething and bring down a raised temperature.
-However, if a raised temperature persists, a visit to a doctor is advisable so that other possible causes can be excluded.
-(Contains Ibuprofen, always read the label)
+Nurofen for Children Baby (contains Ibuprofen) can be used for babies who are three months (6kg and up) or more to help relieve the pain associated with teething and bring down a raised temperature.
+However, if a raised temperature persists visit a health care professional so that other possible causes can be excluded.